 Make DIY Drawer Pulls

 After painting this Craigslist chest navy and adding a protective topcoat, Modern Mountain Life's Katie and Eric didn't finish it with store-bought hardware.
-Instead, they made their own DIY drawer pulls out of copper pipes and fittings — but the finished look says high end, not hardware store.Continue to 13 of 26 below.
+Instead, they made their own DIY copper drawer pulls out of copper pipes and fittings.
+The finished look says high end, not hardware store.Continue to 12 of 25 below.

 Upcycle It as a Bathroom Vanity

-Why pay big bucks for a boring bathroom vanity when you can make your own by upcycling an old dresser?
-Fern Avenue's Lynn restyled this piece with corner appliques, fresh paint, and glaze before calling a plumber in to hook it up.
-The lettering gives it a fun, quirky look.Continue to 14 of 26 below.
+Upcycling an old dresser is a great way to avoid paying big bucks for an uninteresting bathroom vanity.
+Lynn Fern restyled this piece with corner appliques, fresh paint, and glaze before calling a plumber in to hook it up.
+The lettering gives it a fun, quirky look.Continue to 13 of 25 below.

 Mix and Match the Hardware